|I was told not to smile for this|

 reputation that I am now getting requests to do book reviews with

 greater frequency.
 If you are one of those newly published and/or established authors or publishers who wish me to review your book(s), this page is for you and I have formatted it in an FAQ manner.
-Please read the ENTIRE page if you are thinking of contacting me.
+Please read the ENTIRE page if you are thinking of contacting me for a book review.

 Will I answer emails?